oracle-livelabs/adb/shared/adb-refreshable-clones/adb-refreshable-clones.md

-﻿
+﻿# Create Refreshable Clones in Autonomous Database

-# Create Refreshable Clones in Autonomous Database
+_**Important:** This lab uses features which are not available on Oracle's Always Free databases or on the Oracle LiveLabs Sandbox hosted environments (the Green button).
+If you run this lab using an Always Free database or a LiveLabs Sandbox environment, you can only review the steps and later practice the steps using your organization’s own tenancy._

 ## Introduction